 Let me start answering this question by stating that microphones output mic level signals.
 Mic level signals are relatively low AC voltages, ranging roughly between 1 and 100 millivolts (-60 dBV to -40 dBV).

 Regardless of whether the microphone provides any amplification or not, a mic signal will require further amplification.
 Microphone preamplifiers bring mic level signals up to line level for use in professional audio equipment.
 Power amplifiers are then sued to amplify line level signals in order to properly driver loudspeakers.

 With that preamble out of the way, some microphones do provide amplification.

 What is amplification?
 Amplification is the process of increasing the strength or power of a signal.
 Amps can be either natural or artificial devices.
 With microphones, these amps are artificial and focus on boosting the electrical signal of the microphones.

-To remain true to the term “amplifier,” I’ll mention here than some microphone components are not true amplifiers, though they are designed to improve the signal strength.
-I’ll make distinctions below.
+To remain true to the term “amplifier,” I'll mention here that some microphone components are not true amplifiers, though they are designed to improve the signal strength.
+I'll make distinctions below.